 Can You Spot a Phishing Scam?

 Every day, thousands of people fall victim to fraudulent emails, texts, and calls from scammers pretending to be their bank.
-And in this time of expanded use of online banking, the problem is only getting worse.
-The Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $3.3 billion to these phishing schemes and other fraud in 2020—that’s nearly double what was lost in 2019.
+And in this time of expanded online and mobile banking use, the problem is only worsening.
+In fact, the Federal Trade Commission’s report on fraud estimates that American consumers lost a staggering $8.8 billion to phishing scams and other fraud in 2022—an increase of 44% over 2021.

-- Text Message: If you receive a text message from someone claiming to be your bank asking you to sign in or offer up your personal information, it’s a scam.
-Banks never ask that.
+If you receive a text message from someone claiming to be your bank asking you to sign in or offer up your personal information, it’s a scam.
+Banks Never Ask That.

-- Email: Watch out for emails that ask you to click a suspicious link or provide personal information.
+Watch out for emails that ask you to click a suspicious link or provide personal information.
 The sender may claim to be someone from your bank, but it’s a scam.
-Banks never ask that.
+Banks Never Ask That.

-- Phone Call: Would your bank ever call you to verify your account number.
+Would your bank ever call you to verify your account number?
 No!
-Banks never ask that.
-If you ever doubt that the caller is legitimate, hang up and call the bank directly at a number you trust.
+Banks Never Ask That.
+If you’re ever in doubt that the caller is legitimate, hang up and call the bank directly at a number you trust.

 Beware of text messages from someone claiming to be your bank saying your account has been hacked.
 The scammer may ask you to send money to a new account they’ve created for you, but that’s a scam!
 Banks Never Ask That.

 You’ve probably seen some of these scams before.
 But that doesn’t stop a scammer from trying.
 For tips, videos, and an interactive quiz to help you keep phishing criminals at bay, visit www.BanksNeverAskThat.com.
 And be sure to share the webpage with your friends and family.

 What Can I Do To Protect My Business?